-Although he remained there for only a year, the influence he had on the future history of Egypt was very powerful to the extent that he is remembered even today as one of the most important pharaohs.
+Although he remained there for only a year, the influence he had on the future history of Egypt was very powerful, to the extent that he is remembered even today as one of the most important pharaohs.

 However, the aspect we are going to analyze and discuss is the one of gastronomic culture and of everything that revolves around the table.

-Egyptian culinary culture had already come in contact with the Hellenic world through maritime exchanges; however, with the arrival of the Macedonian empire, the collision between the two worlds created a revolution, laying the foundations of some of the alimentary habits and customs which are still current.
+Egyptian culinary culture had already come in contact with the Hellenic world through maritime exchanges; however, with the arrival of the Macedonian empire, the collision between the two worlds created a revolution, laying the foundations of some of the eating habits and customs which are still current.

-Unlike the Persian world, in terms of conviviality and the act of dining, the land of pharaohs shared a great deal with Greece.
+Unlike the Persian world, in terms of conviviality and the act of dining, the land of the pharaohs shared a great deal with Greece.
 Namely, food had to be a means of sustenance and was simply the basis of nutrition.